Montell Griffin: Professional career

 Griffin, nicknamed "Ice," began his pro career in 1993.
 He rose to prominence when he defeated James Toney twice by controversial decisions in 1995 and 1996.
 The second victory over Toney earned Griffin a lucrative bout against WBC champion Roy Jones Jr.

 Griffin vs. Jones Jr.

 After his 1996 win over Toney, Griffin landed a shot at WBC light-heavyweight title holder Roy Jones Jr. Griffin handed Jones his first professional defeat via a disqualification.
 A frustrated Jones dropped Griffin with a series of hard and fast, head and body punches in round nine, and then hit him again twice on the head after Griffin had taken a knee on the canvas, leading to Jones's disqualification.
 They had an immediate rematch, and on August 21, Jones regained the WBC title by knocking out Griffin in the first round.

+Rebuilding

 After the loss to Jones, Griffin remained a top-ranked light-heavyweight for six years.
 He won 11 of his next 12 bouts, losing only a controversial split decision to undefeated but unknown southpaw Eric Harding, despite knocking him down and out-landing him according to punchstats.